Dagster Labs — GTM Engineer Take-Home

 Start with the AE

-That conversation would cover: What signals would change how you approach this account?
-Where do you prefer to see alerts — Slack, email, a doc?
-How often do you want updates?
-What's noise vs. what's actionable?
+Before configuring signals, sit down with the AE: What signals would change how you approach this account?
+Where do you prefer alerts?
+How often?
+What's noise vs. actionable?
+The infrastructure should fit how they work.

 Signal Sources